-A more detailed presentation of the Public Assistance Expenditure Forecasts is also contained in your packet.
+A more detailed presentation of the TANF Expenditure Forecasts is also contained in your packet.

 Thank you for your kind attention.
 Let me just say in closing that the estimates and forecasts that we have presented are based on sound economic principles and forecasting models.
-Situations do change, however, and we will update this information as any new information becomes available.
-I and the people who actually did the hard work in preparing this forecast, and who are sitting behind me, will be happy to answer any questions that you might have.
+We will update this information in advance of the conference committee.
+Mr. Chairman, members of the committee, I will be happy to answer any questions that you might have.

-4 In addition to receiving funds directly from the TANF federal block grant, child care receives funding from other sources.
+&lt;sup>3 In addition to receiving funds directly from the TANF federal block grant, child care receives funding from other sources.